Start of main content

 IN THE EVENT OF DEATH

 Your account balance is paid to your beneficiaries, and they are responsible for all taxes.

 Your plan offers dedicated TDA Education Representatives that can provide you with one-on-one assistance.
 For information on your Education Representatives, or to set up an appointment, visit the Personal assistance page.

 1 Contributions do not reduce your Social Security taxes or benefits, but do reduce your current taxable income for federal income tax purposes.
 Certain states do not allow you to reduce your current taxable income for state purposes.
-Prudential is not a legal or tax advisor.
+Empower is not a legal or tax advisor.
 Talk with your tax advisor for more specific tax information.

 2 Please see performance sheets provided with the enrollment materials for additional information about your investment choices, including mutual fund ticker symbols.